 Adventure Under the Full Moon

-If you prefer to explore after sunset, you can still experience the great outdoors without having to sweat it out under the summer sun with a couple of full moon adventures on July 21, 2024.
+If you prefer to explore after sunset, you can still experience the great outdoors without having to sweat it out under the summer sun with moonlit adventures.

-In Oroville, the Forebay Aquatic Center is hosting its Full Moon Paddle , where you can view local wildlife, stargaze, or simply take in a relaxing paddle with friends and family from 7:30pm-10:30pm.
-With the light of a full moon and helpful staff on available, it’s perfect for all skill levels.
-And don’t worry if you miss this one!
-You can enjoy moonlight paddles in August, September, and October.
+In Oroville, the Forebay Aquatic Center is hosting its Full Moon Paddle on July 10, 2025, where you can view local wildlife, stargaze, or simply take in a relaxing paddle with friends and family from 7:45pm-10pm.

 Want to keep your adventures on dry land?
-Head to Upper Bidwell Park for a Full Moon Night Hike from 9pm-10pm with the Chico Area Recreation and Park District.
+Head to Upper Bidwell Park for a Full Moon Night Hike from on July 11, 2025, from 9pm-10:30pm with the Chico Area Recreation and Park District.
 Learn more about nocturnal animals, the phases of the moon, and soak in the beautiful evening sky.
-More moonlight hikes will be held in August, September, and October as well.

 Get a Frozen Treat